nuuuwan/news_lk3_data/README.md

 *2024-10-19 16:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/102798/indian-flight-lands-at-bia-due-to-bombs-scare-search-underway) · `en`

-An Indian passenger flight from Mumbai has made an emergency landing at the Bandaranaike International Airport (BIA) in Katunayake due to a bomb scare.
+An Indian passenger flight arriving from Mumbai has made an emergency landing at the Bandaranaike International Airport (BIA) in Katunayake due to a bomb scare.

 All 96 passengers and 08 crew members of the flight have been evacuated and a special search operation is being carried out in the aircraft at the BIA, Sri Lanka’s Police Spokesman DIG Nihal Thalduwa said.

-◼️
+Meanwhile, the Airport and Aviation Services (Sri Lanka) (Private) Limited has issued a statement regarding the matter confirming that there is no threat over the reported bomb scare on the Vistara flight UK 131 (A320 Neo) from Mumbai to Colombo.

+It said that the management of Bandaranaike International Airport (BIA) adopted all precautionary and preventive measures in response to a reported bomb scare on the Vistara flight from Mumbai to Colombo, which was scheduled to arrive at 14:51 hrs at the BIA.

+...

 [Data](articles/0a3795ea.json)